jaclu/tmux-packet-loss/README.md

 ## Contributing

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps, and a credit will always be given.

 The best way to send feedback is to file an issue at https://github.com/jaclu/tmux-packet-loss/issues